obertscheiderfhwn/RTMsim/paper.md

 - Import of mesh file in different format.

-- Additional functionalities, e.g. adding temperature and degree-of-cure equations with variable resin viscosity ar for VARI with variable porosity and permeability.
+- Additional functionalities, e.g. adding temperature and degree-of-cure equations with variable resin viscosity or for VARI with variable porosity and permeability.

 - Different methods for numerical differentiation and for the calculation of the numerical flux functions.